Anxiety

 Phobia-related Disorders

-A phobia is an intense fear and avoidance to specific objects or situations.
-People with phobias have a large amount of fear of a situation, that may appear out of proportion to the actual danger.
+A phobia is an intense fear and avoidance of specific objects or situations.
+People with phobias have intense fear of a situation that may appear out of proportion to the actual danger.
 Some phobias include flying, heights, getting injections, or the sight of blood.

 Tests and Diagnosis